LachlanCHaydon/lachlanhaydon.github.io/index.md

 ## Experience

-### **Physics Researcher - Fellowship **
+### **Physics Researcher *(Fellowship)***
 **Loyola University Chicago** | *Jan 2025 – Present*

 I research **Lightning Dynamics and Terrestrial Gamma-ray Flashes (TGFs)**.
-TGFs brief, intense burst of high-energy light (gamma rays) that happens in the Earth's atmosphere, usually inside or above a thunderstorm.
-I am lucky enough to conduct research on these events, Some of my responsibiities include:
+TGFs are brief, intense burst of high-energy light (gamma rays) that happens in the Earth's atmosphere, usually inside or above a thunderstorm.
+I am lucky enough to conduct research on these events.
+Some of my responsibilities include:

 * Automate spectroscopic analysis technique to process high volumes of visual observations quickly
 * Developed an interface to simplify the plotting techniques used to present results.
 * Analyzed high-speed phantom video data to study breakdown mechanisms in atmospheric electricity.
 * Utilized Python for data analysis to correlate gamma-ray bursts with lightning leader development.
 * Co-authored a manuscript currently in review and currently working on another.
+  *A detailed summary of this work can be seen in my projects page*

 ### **Summer Intern Insurance Broker**